Rutvikrj26/cove/README.md

 - ReadOnly Serializers for better performance ✔
 - Throttle setup ✔
 - Extra password hashers like `Argon2PasswordHasher` Recommend by official django docs. ✔

-## Motivation 🎯

-- Minimal Setup of Starter MUI template configured with Django using DRF and Redux⭐
-- Robust Styles from Material UI⭐
-- Basic and Simple Code examples to understand integration⭐
-- More feactuers will also be added pretty soon⭐

 ## How to Run locally 🚀